OnstakInc/cisco-tetration-hol/labguide/module19/README.md

 <div class="step" id="step-012"><a href="#step-012" style="font-weight:bold">Step 012</a></div>

+Enter a reason.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module19/images/module19_012.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module19/images/module19_012.png" style="width:100%;height:100%;"></a>

 <div class="step" id="step-013"><a href="#step-013" style="font-weight:bold">Step 013</a></div>

+In a few minutes, we should begin to see Escaped flows over on the right side of the graph.
+Click on the clock icon and note the time you enabled Policy Analysis.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module19/images/module19_013.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module19/images/module19_013.png" style="width:100%;height:100%;"></a>